ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

 Continuum imaging using MFS gives much better uv coverage and a smoother beam allowing you to set this much smaller, e.g., 128 or 256.
 This can speed up your clean minor cycles by a large factor.
 Because the major cycle subtractions can be parallelised over many cores, but the minor cycle is still running on a single core, a lot of core time is wasted if the minor cycles are slow.
-As the ASKAP array grows in size and we make bigger, higher resolution images, we should hopefully be able to decrease this parameter to speed up the minor cycles.
+As the ASKAP array grows in size and we need to make bigger, higher resolution images, we should hopefully be able to decrease this parameter to speed up the minor cycles.
 Specify the psf width using::
     Cimager.solver.Clean.psfwidth               = 128